Verifiable Learning for Robust Tree Ensembles: Training Large-Spread Ensembles

 \subsubsection{Complexity}

-In our analysis we assume that each of the $m$ trees in the trained forest has at most $n$ nodes. {\sc TrainLargeSpread} calls $O(m)$ times {\sc GetBestTree} and {\sc FixForest}.
+Recall that each tree has at most $n$ nodes and we fix $MULT$ to be a small constant, e.g., $MULT \in [2,6]$. {\sc TrainLargeSpread} calls $O(m)$ times {\sc GetBestTree} and {\sc FixForest}.
 The former function {\sc GetBestTree} iterates at most $|T|\in O(m)$ times ($t\in T$, line 23) the construction of set \emph{overlaps}.
 A naive way of building this set is to iterate over all nodes of $t$ (at most $n$ nodes) and compare their thresholds with all the thresholds appearing in the nodes of $T^*$ (at most $mn$ nodes), leading to time $O(mn^2)$ to build one instance of \emph{overlaps}.
 We observe that it is easy to speed up this step using balanced search trees, but we leave optimizations to further extensions of this work.
-To sum up, the $O(m)$ calls to {\sc GetBestTree} cost overall time $O(m^3n^2)$.
-Function {\sc FixForest} iterates $MAX\_ITER$ times the \texttt{for} loop at line 35, which iterates over all possible combinations of $\sigma(f,v)$ and $\sigma(f',v')$ belonging to two distinct trees of $T^*$.
-Since there are at most $mn$ nodes in $T^*$, the \texttt{for} loop at line 35 iterates at most $O(m^2n^2)$ times.
-The operations inside the \texttt{for} loop cost $O(1)$ time.
+To sum up, {\sc GetBestTree} takes $O(m^2n^2)$ and, hence, the $O(m)$ calls to {\sc GetBestTree} cost overall time $O(m^3n^2)$.
+Function {\sc FixForest} iterates $MAX\_ITER$ times the \texttt{for} loop at line 35.
+Each iteration of the \texttt{for} loop costs $O(1)$ time and there are at most $m^2n^2$ iterations because the loop iterates over all possible combinations of $\sigma(f,v)$ and $\sigma(f',v')$ belonging to two distinct trees of $T^*$.
+Since there are at most $mn$ nodes in $T^*$, the number of iterations is at most $m^2n^2$.
 To this cost, we have to add the $MAX\_ITER$ evaluations of "$T^*$ is not large-spread" (line 33); this predicate can be evaluated in $O(|T^*|^2) = O(m^2n^2)$ time by comparing all pairs of thresholds appearing in $T^*$.
 We conclude that the running time of the $O(m)$ iterations of {\sc FixForest} is in total $O(MAX\_ITER \cdot m^3n^2)$.
 This dominates the running time of the $O(m)$ iterations of {\sc GetBestTree}, so we conclude that $O(MAX\_ITER \cdot m^3n^2)$ is also the running time of {\sc TrainLargeSpread}.
 This cost is paid in addition to the cost of training the standard random forest at line 2.

-As noted above, although it is feasible to reduce this complexity using appropriate data structures, we observe that $(i)$ training is often performed only once, so any optimization just offers limited benefits and is left to future work, and $(ii)$ the number of trees and nodes is often small enough to make a cubic complexity acceptable.
+As noted above, although it is feasible to reduce this complexity using appropriate data structures, we observe that $(i)$ training is often performed only once, so any optimization just offers limited benefits and is left to future work, and $(ii)$ the number of trees and nodes is often small enough to make a cubic complexity acceptable in practice.
+As a matter of fact, our experimental evaluation gives evidence about the acceptable empirical efficiency of the proposed training algorithm.